bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Mostly Cloudy
+- Humid and Mostly Cloudy
-- 94% humidity
+- 95% humidity
-- 4 mph wind
+- 5 mph wind
-- 65% cloud cover
+- 63% cloud cover
 - 38 AQI 🟩
 - 0.13 inches of rain expected in the next 48 hours